The Fellowship of the McLeod

 For new trails or trail sections, including relocations of existing trails, we first conduct a site survey to learn the terrain and natural features.

-We set out an initial flag line for the new path and follow that up later with the specific cut-line, marked by pin flags.
+We‘d set out an initial flag line for the new path and follow that up later with the specific cut-line, marked by pin flags.
 From that point, we put tools to hands and dig.
-Where we reconstruct, or rehabilitate, badly worn sections of existing trails, we survey the area to identify the techniques we need to use in order to accomplish the work.Trail construction involves engineering, design, and luck.
-The techniques we use include:
+Where we reconstructed, or rehabilitated, badly worn sections of existing trails, we surveyed the area to identify the techniques we needed to use in order to accomplish the work.Trail construction involves engineering, design, and luck.
+The techniques we used include: